terrywang/vagrantboxes/archlinux-x86_64.md

 This `Arch Linux` x86_64 base box was built using the `archlinux-2013.02.01-dual.iso`.
 Arch Linux is a **rolling release** so just run `pacman -Syu` to stay cutting edge.
 If shit happens and the system breaks, it's time to test your troubleshooting skills;-)

 > **NOTE**: In November 2012, Arch Linux switched to `systemd` as its default init system.
 In January 2013 `initsripts` was removed from its official repositories.
-The base box is up-to-date as of 15 April, 2016 (UTC+10).
+The base box is up-to-date as of 31 March, 2017 (UTC+11).

 ## Vagrant Base Box Information